iwillspeak/feersum/docs/special-forms.md

 ### Implementation status

 Simple quoted forms are implemented.
+As well as the standard ' character for quoting we also support `’` for compatibility with example code in LaTeX docs.

 Quasiquote is not supported yet.

 ## Conditionals